nlpcl-lab/mitigating-stereotypes-in-word-embedding/README.md

 Word embedding with mitigating stereotypes through sentiment modulation
 ================================================
 We provide the code and data for the following paper: Mitigating Stereotypes in Word Embedding through Sentiment Modulation by Huije Lee, Jin-Woo Chung, Jong C. Park.
-Proceedings of NIPS 2016.
+Korea Software Congress 2018 (KSC 2018), Pyeongchang (Korea), December 2018.
 This repository provides a model that mitigates stereotypes in word embedding through sentiment modulation.

 ### Requirements
 - Python >= 3.5